bibanon/bibanon/Useful-Tools.md

 ## Regular Expressions

 * [Regexr](http://www.regexr.com/) - Create and share Regular Expressions for everyone to use.
 Great for learning how to make them.

+## Programming Guidelines

+* **Use the GPLv3 for programs/scripts.** - This ensures that the source code of our programs stay open-source, and any derivatives are open source.
+* **Use the LGPLv3 for libraries.** - This ensures that the source code of our libraries stay open source.
+Unlike the GPL, however, the LGPL allows statically linked (`import library`) programs to use any license they want.
+  * The only exception is the BASC-py4chan wrapper, which uses the WTFPL.
+This is a humorous tradition inherited in honor of Edgeworth E. Euler.